Learnosity/learnosity-sdk-java/README.md

  * String  service type
  * Object  security details (**no secret**)
  * String  secret
- * String  action

- or 5 arguments:

- * String  service type
- * Object  security details (**no secret**)
- * String  secret
  * Object  request details
- * String  action

-The action String can be the empty String.
 The security and request Object can be of any type that can be parsed into a org.json.JSONObject.
 Examples are org.json.JSONOBject, a valid JSON String or a map.
 (See Test.java for examples).
 Learnosity recommends that you pass the request details as a JSONObject, or a String generated from a JSONObject to the constructor.
 This way, issues arising from adding/removing whitespace can be avoided.

+If you have to set an action attribute (for calls to data api, if not using the DatApi class), you can use the setAction method of class Init.

 ```